Today Is Field Day

 quietly brushing sand

-from a crack in the blacktop
+from a crack in blacktop

 Snax looked up.